BobGerman/Ignite24-Labs/LAB-445/instructions-skillable-ignite24.md

 Again, please double check your nesting and commas as editing large JSON files can be tricky!
 The correctly modified file is on your lab workstation in **C:\Users\LabUser\TeamsApps\Lab-445-Completed\appPackage/trey-plugin.json**.

+#### Step W: Workaround for issue updating DA's with SharePoint URL's

+By the time you do this lab, this might be unnecessary, but at the time of this writing there is a platform bug where updates to Declarative Agents containing SharePoint capabilities do not take effect in a timely manner.
+To work around this, you can simply create a new application instead of updating the old one.

+First, in Visual Studio code open the **env\\.env.local** file and delete everything.
+This will force Teams Toolkit to make a new application.

+Second, in your **declarativeAgent.json** file, add a number to the name such as "Product Support 2", as you will see two copies of the agent in Copilot.
+Then test by clicking on the one with a new name.

 ### Step 5: Test the API

 Now restart the debugger.
 Although the code is updated automatically, you need to completely restart it to force it to redeploy the app package, which now contains more details.